jacuniadev/Backend/TOS.md

 19. You have the right to request access to your data.

-20. We do not store any cookies on your device.
+20. We do not track your cookies.

+21. We do not share or sell your data with third parties, unless requested by legal authorities.

+22. Infringing on any proprietary rights of any party, including patent, trademark, trade secret,copyright, right of publicity or other rights is prohibited.

+23. We are allowed to update the terms of use at any time.

-### Any of these violations may result into a permanent ban from the platform and a report submission may be sent to relative authorities depending on the severity of the violation.
+Any of these violations may result into a permanent ban from the platform and a report submission may be sent to relative authorities depending on the severity of the violation.

-## By using our software, services or products, you agree to these terms.
+By using our software, services or products, you agree to these terms.